-- (1) A person may apply to the chief executive for a permit under this section. - (2) The application must- - (a) be written; and - (b) be made to the chief executive at least 10 business days before the vehicle or equipment is to be used on the State-controlled road. - (3) The chief executive may issue the permit, with or without conditions, or refuse to issue the permit. - (4) A permit may include conditions about any matters the chief executive considers necessary or appropriate.
+(1) A person may apply to the chief executive for a permit under this section.

+- (2) The application must be made to the chief executive at least 10 business days before the vehicle or equipment is to be used on the State-controlled road. - (3) Subject to section 147D(4) and (5), the chief executive may issue the permit, with or without conditions, or refuse to issue the permit. - (4) A permit may include conditions about any matters the chief executive considers necessary or appropriate.